 If you feel like therapy or drugs aren’t exactly helping you to cope with your depression reading books or sites on self-help can be really helpful.
 I found this particularly helpful because everyone has different symptoms/types of depression and sometimes reading can help you find the perfect way to deal with it because everyone is different and different things help different people.
 Online sites can be helpful too because you can read other people’s experiences with depression or write about your own experience.
 I have found that many people online are very positive and ready to help.

-Love- sometimes thinking about things you love can really be fun and can get your mind off more negative things.
+Sometimes thinking about things you love can really be fun and can get your mind off more negative things.
 You can make a list of all the things you are grateful for and put them in a jar so you can pull out one of them every time you feel down.
-You can also choose to stick the list above your bed so you see them every day.
+Next, you can also choose to stick the list above your bed so you see them every day.
 You can always also find people you love and tell them you love them (it’s fun to see their reaction).

-I hope these helped!
+I hope these tips on how to deal with depression helped!
 They’re not exactly proven or even professional or anything, they are just things I myself have done and still do when I have bouts of depression and I personally find them very helpful so I thought I should share them.
 I really hope this helps someone!